USEPA/emf/EMF/deploy/doc/guides/cost/ch5_control_strategy_exercises.md

 [summary_spreadsheet_no_constraints]: images/cobenefit_strategy_summary_no_constraints.png

 9. Note that the summary spreadsheet with constraints was for a cost per ton value of 3000.
 The result was that no controls were applied, as they all cost more than that.
-For the summary spreadsheet with no constraints, the cost of the controls is listed after the status (completed), for a total value of $3,679,355 and a total emission of 331.2 tons of PM2.5.
+For the summary spreadsheet with no constraints, the cost of the controls is listed after the status (Completed), for a total value of $3,679,355 and a total emission reduction of 331.2 tons of PM2.5.

 <!-- BEGIN COMMENT -->